Congress of Estonia: Politics

-March 1990 also saw the election of the Estonian Supreme Soviet, the first multi-party national elections in the Estonian SSR.
-Unlike the previous Soviet, which consisting largely of members of the Communist Party of Estonia, the new Supreme Council, as it had now begun to call itself, was dominated by the Estonian Popular Front.
+March 1990 also saw the election of the Estonian Supreme Soviet.
+Unlike the previous Soviets, which had been formed in non-competitive sham "elections" and consisted largely of members of the Soviet Communist Party, the new Supreme Council, as the quasi-parliament soon started to call itself, was dominated by representatives of the Estonian Popular Front (including members with no party affiliation, who had recently left, or still belonged to, the Communist Party).

-The main distinctions between the political ideas of the Congress of Estonia and the Supreme Soviet were:
+The main distinctions between the political ideas of the Congress of Estonia and the Supreme Soviet (Supreme Council) were: